mistakia/nano-community/docs/getting-started-users/storing/basics.md

   - password manager
 - Hardware

-Paper wallets can provide a higher level of security but can not support frequent use, making them an ideal choice for long-term storage of large amounts of value.
+Paper wallets can provide a higher level of security but cannot support frequent use, making them an ideal choice for long-term storage of large amounts of value.

 The ideal choice for frequent use is software wallets: desktop, mobile, online (from most to least secure).